RoboCup-SPL/GameController/README.md

 it is not, the substitute can immediately enter the field in the HL, but gets a "request for pickup" penalty before it can enter the field in the SPL.

-When pressing the big "+" (goal), "Timeout", or "Global Game Stuck", the other team gets the next kick-off.
+When pressing the big "+" (goal), "Timeout", "Global Game Stuck", "Goal Free Kick", or "Penalty Free Kick", the other team gets the next kick-off.

 SPL: When the referee decides that too much game time has been lost, use the